Brandon-Kee/SecureCrypt/README.md

 #### 🔸 AES-256-CBC Encryption

 **What it is**
-Advanced Encryption Standard with 256-bit keys in Cipher Block Chaining (CBC) mode
+Advanced Encryption Standard with 256-bit keys in Cipher Block Chaining (CBC) mode.

 **How it works**
 - Divides your data into 128-bit blocks